Thursday, March 9, 2017

 The discount has devalued the item in a way similar to the effects of a “Buy one, get one for free” promotion.
 When a product is seen by the shopper as being offered for free as part of the BOGO, the shopper resists paying full price for it afterwards.
 The remedy for the BOGO is to offer, along with the free sample, a coupon for a discount on the regular price, helping to develop a habit to purchase the item.

 In running promotions, your hope is probably most often for the other sort of interpretation studied by those researchers: A good sale on an item indicates it won’t be going on sale again in the near future.
 This interpretation can motivate quantity purchases.
-In fact, when it comes to products that are otherwise highly popular, you might decide to limit how many can be purchased at the discounted price.
+In fact, when it comes to products which are otherwise highly popular, you might decide to limit how many can be purchased at the discounted price.
 Otherwise, you could run out, irritating your other shoppers.

 With the commodity category the researchers studied—paper towels—this second interpretation occurred less often among shoppers than did the first one.
 Overall, the promotional discount was leading people to purchase the particular item less often, not more often, in subsequent weeks.